narendra-create/Best-Fullstack-Projects/Local-Bite/client/TASKS.md

 - [x] make handle status in currentcard
 - [x] Add vendor dashboard
 - [x] make apis for graph and reports
+- [ ] Make shop open and close button work
+- [ ] make new api for restaurent close and open status